What Does Direct Primary Care Cost - Is It Really Worth It?

 What are direct primary care services included in a membership?

-As direct primary care practices continue to spring up all over the country in recent years, DPC Nation has standardized a set of essential services each membership can include.
+As direct primary care practices continue to spring up all over the country in recent years, resources like DPC Nation and the American Academy of Family Physicians (AAFP) highlight common services, though there isn't a single national body that has "standardized" a set of essential services every DPC membership must universally include.

 While memberships can significantly differ from one another (some memberships are DPC-Concierge Medicine hybrids, meaning they offer premium services at slightly higher costs), direct primary care cost should generally cover the following basic services: